getgrav/grav-learn/pages/2/07.api/03.endpoints/01.pages/_10.translate-page/api-endpoint.md

         - name: header
           type: object
           required: false
-          description: 'Frontmatter object (defaults to a copy of the source page header, with `title` merged in).'
+          description: 'Frontmatter object (defaults to a copy of the source page header, with `title` merged in).
+Template blueprint defaults fill in anything missing.'
     request_example: '{"lang": "fr", "title": "Mon article", "content": "# Bonjour"}'
-    response_example: '{"data": {"route": "/blog/my-post", "lang": "fr", "title": "Mon article", "content": "# Bonjour"}}'
+    response_example: '{"data": {"route": "/blog/my-post", "slug": "my-post", "title": "Mon article", "template": "post", "language": "fr", "header": {"title": "Mon article"}, "content": "# Bonjour", "media": []}}'
     response_codes:
         - code: '201'
           description: 'Translation created.'
-        - code: '400'
-          description: 'Missing `lang`, invalid language code, or a translation already exists for that language (use PATCH to update).'
         - code: '401'
           description: 'Unauthorized.'
         - code: '403'
-          description: 'Missing `api.pages.write` permission.'
+          description: 'Missing `api.pages.write` permission, denied by the page''s rules, or Twig-in-content not allowed.'
         - code: '404'
           description: 'Source page not found.'
+        - code: '422'
+          description: 'Missing `lang`, a language code that is not a string or not configured, multi-language not enabled, a translation already exists for that language (use PATCH to update), or blueprint validation failed.'
 ---